libdefi/nightmarket/README.md

   - Display betting options for each alliance.
   - Show % chance and price for "Yes" and "No" options for each alliance.
     - Alliances: WASD, WASDx, BOYS, ORDEN, QUEBEC, POOP, FOG, KONG, FUN, OTHERS.

-- **Betting Features:**
-  - Buy "Yes" or "No" for a selected outcome.
-  - Specify the amount to bet.
-  - Sell "Yes" or "No" for a selected outcome.
-  - Specify the amount to sell.

 - **Market Information:**
   - Detailed description of the rules.
   - Activity log: show which wallet bought/sold which outcome and for how much.